Kia ora my name is Suzanne and I was diagnosed with Bowel Cancer in October 2006 when I was 46.

 It will be 11 years in October after my bowel operation and I am pleased to say that I have had no more problems, although it is still in the back of my mind.
 I still have to have a Colonoscopy every 5 years.
 I asked about doing the bowel screening but even though I have had bowel cancer I am still under 60 so am not eligible for it.

 That is my story.
-I hope it can help others and convince those who have the power to make the bowel screening available to all to allow them to have an earlier diagnoses.
-In particular I want it available to those who have had any family member with bowel cancer to be tested weather if is an immediately family line or not.
+I hope it can help others and convince those who have the power to make the bowel screening available to all to allow them to have an earlier diagnosis.
+In particular, I want it available to those who have had any family member with bowel cancer to be tested whether it is an immediate family line or not.